 The Project is anticipated to produce minimal quantities of garden organics.
-Less than 100 L of garden organics are estimated to be generated per week.
 This waste will be taken by a landscaping contractor who will dispose of it at an off-site licenced facility.

-6.4 Waste Storage Area Size
+5.4 Waste Storage Area Size

-For both warehouses, the waste storage area must be large enough to adequately store all quantities of operational waste and recycling between collections.

-All waste storage room calculations have considered the bin dimensions listed in Council's DCP, as outlined in Table 9.
+The waste storage area for the Project must be large enough to adequately store all quantities of operational waste and recycling between collections.
+All waste storage room calculations have considered the bin dimensions listed in the Penrith DCP, as outlined in Table 6.

-Table 9 Dimensions and approximate footprint of bins
+Table 6Dimensions and approximate footprint of bins

-Dimension Height (mm) Depth (mm) Width (mm) Gross Floor Area (GFA) (m2) 3 m 3 1,540 1,520 2,060 3.13
+Bin Capacity Height (mm) Depth (mm) Width (mm) Footprint (m 2) 3 m 3 1,540 1,520 2,060 3.13

-To allow for ready movement of bins into and out of the bin storage area, the bin storage area is to provide a floor area of at least twice the total minimum bin GFA.
+To allow for ready movement of bins into and out of the bin storage area, the bin storage area is to provide a floor area of at least 200% of the total minimum bin GFA.
 This can also act as a contingency in the event of spikes in waste generation.
-Additionally, in accordance with Council's DCP, an additional 0.2 m is to be permitted between the bins to allow for manoeuvrability.
+Additionally, in accordance with the Penrith DCP, an additional 0.2 m is to be permitted between the bins to allow for manoeuvrability.
 This has been considered in the calculation of the waste storage area for each of the buildings in the Project.

 The recommended storage areas do not include consideration for the storage of bulky and hazardous waste.
-For the additional storage space for bulky and hazardous waste, refer to Section 6.4.2.
+For the additional storage space for bulky and hazardous waste, refer to Section 5.4.1.